Skip to content Skip to footer

 Kebhu people love music.
 In their free time, they like to entertain themselves with various activities.
 When they get excited to play music, they organize a meeting where preparations for the day for the music will be done.
 In this meeting, the date for the music is fixed, drinks are prepared, and people from other clans are invited.

-NameDance GroupYear2022AuthorPearl Rhythm FoundationShare
+NameKaze KazeYear2024AuthorPearl Rhythm FoundationShare

 Background

 Kaze Kaze is a traditional dance from the Kebhu celebrating seasons such as harvests and the falling of locusts.
-It is rooted in a traditional story of the end of a season in farming life.
+It is rooted in a traditional story of the end of a season in farming life .
 It is performed by the young and the old, a culture that passes on knowledge to the young from the older generation, and shares experiences among the community about life.
-It is an all inclusive dance that involves also young girls and women.
+It is an all inclusive dance that also involves young girls and women.

 Donation